djupvikdigital/react-elementary/README.md

 Takes any number of objects, and merges them.
 The default function merges the `className` property with the `classnames` module.
-You can also create a custom merge function by using `customizeMerges` from the `react-elementary/mergeProps` module.
+You can also create a custom merge function by using `createCustomMerge` from the `react-elementary/lib/mergeProps` module.

 ```javascript
 import { elements, mergeProps } from 'react-elementary';